- Common Questions

 Find a Job You Really Want In

 Summary.
-To answer “How did you hear about this position?”, be honest and use your answer as an opportunity to show why you’re a good fit for the position.
+To effectively respond to “How did you hear about this position?”, be honest and use your answer as a chance to demonstrate why you are an ideal fit for the role.

 Key Takeaways: